Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Thanks for doing this, Adam."

 "Like I said, *de nada*.
-I hope I can help…"
+I hope I can help..."

 Used as he was to the narrow hallways and corridors of HMS *Sharman’s* administrative building, Adam was still feeling self-consciously huge as he followed his stepmom.
 Everything was just a little low, teenager-height or lower, and next to Jess’ slim, avian figure he was well aware that he cut a near-freakish figure.